Curriculum

 - Ambulatory Clinic – 1 block

-Transitional Year Residents are required to complete a minimum of eight weeks of elective rotations.
 The Program Director will meet with each resident and then select the appropriate electives to compliment their advanced specialty.
 Elective rotations include, but are not limited to:

 Electives